quic/qidk/Solutions/VisionSolution2-ImageSuperResolution/README.md

 ### How to change the model?

-- As mentioned above, current sample is packaged with 128x128 input resolution, and 2x upscale. i.e., output is 256x256
+- As mentioned above, current sample is packaged with 128x128 input resolution, and 4x upscale. i.e., output is 512x512
+  1. Input Dimensions and Resolution: WidthxHeight = 128x128 Format = RGB
+  2. Output Dimensions and Resolution: WidthxHeight = 512x512 Format = RGB
 - If user wants to try with other resolution/upscale factor they need to download respective pre-trained weights from AIMET and generate DLC using above steps.
 - If user wants to try with a different model, then user needs to ensure if the pre-post processing done for SESR is applicable for the new model and modify accordingly.